lkleen/windows-10-version-info/README.md

 # windows-10-version-info
-retrieves the correct windows 10 version number
+prototype to retrieves the correct windows 10 version number. works with windows "10.0.17134.228" build with VS2017